hclatomic/hcl-table/README.md

 [GitHub repository](https://github.com/hclatomic/hcl-table)

 ## install & get started

 install the module to your angular application :

 `npm i hcl-table`

+The `--force` option must be added to this command for angular versions different from 15.

 In the app module (or any concerned module), import the hcl-table module :